8 Common ASO Mistakes That Hurt Your Downloads

 Track keyword rank trends by adding them to your Appfigures account.
 Once added you’ll get an email every day with changes, and see how ranks change every hour.
 Ahead of your competitors.

-It’s 2020.
-Top apps get hundreds of thousands of downloads every day while both are packed to the brim with apps.
+Top apps get hundreds of thousands of downloads every day while both stores are packed to the brim with apps.
 Discovery is the name of the game, and algorithms are getting smarter.
-If you’re doing ASO incorrectly (or not at all), you’re at a massive disadvantage.
+If you’re doing App Store optimization incorrectly (or not at all), you’re at a massive disadvantage.

 Appfigures offers all the ASO tools you need to streamline your keyword research, figure out which ones are best for your app, and monitor performance with the fastest updates in the market.
 Not using Appfigures yet?
 Get started now →